ELemenoppee/devops-config-install/docker/README.md

 ## Step 8: List All Repositories in Your Private Registry

-Retrieve a list of all stored images/images in the registry:
+Retrieve a list of all stored images in the registry:

 ```sh
 curl -u admin --location 'https://<ip_address>:5000/v2/_catalog' -k